mcrowder65/mega-exercise/script.md

 Since the function throws occassionally, we'll need to trigger refreshes. refresh until it resolves correctly
+You can do this by typing rs in the terminal, make sure you have started a new session by clicking the plus on the top right and typing `yarn start`

-We can see here when we call `utilities.fetchExpenses`, it returns an object that has that `json` function inside of it.
+Then type `rs`, then enter until you get a happy value We can see here when we call `utilities.fetchExpenses`, it returns an object that has that `json` function inside of it.

 Now let's resolve that json function.